-In 1971, Carol Hickman was the first woman to take the examination to join the Jefferson County Police Department.
-She was one of two women to pass the test and join the officer training class.
-She would become the first woman and the first African American to head a county police district.
-She was over A District in eastern Jefferson County).
+In 1971, Carol Hickman was the first woman to take the examination to join the Jefferson County (KY) Police Department.
+She was one of two women to pass the test and join the officer training class; she would become the first woman and the first African American to head a county police district (a district in eastern Jefferson County).

 Hickman was named captain in 1984.
 She served on the police force for 30 years, starting as a clerk typist when she was 19 years old.
 Carol Hickman retired in 1998.

 For more see "Black History Month: Carol Hickman, Police Captain," Louisville Courier-Journal, 2/06/2008, News section, p.
 1B.
 For an earlier history of women police officers, see the NKAA entry African American Police Women (Louisville, KY).